-His controversial legacy swung from liberating Zimbabwe from colonial rule to ruling it himself with an iron fist
+Robert Mugabe, Zimbabwe’s former president, had a controversial legacy that swung from liberating Zimbabwe from colonial rule to ruling it himself with an iron fist.

 Robert Mugabe, Zimbabwe’s former president, has died September 6, 2019 at the age of 95, according to his successor, President Emmerson Mnangagwa.

 His legacy was a controversial one, in a career that swung from liberating Zimbabwe from colonial rule to ruling the country himself with an iron fist.